 Dehydrators aren’t rocket science, but some are more intuitive to operate than others.
 Better models balance function and convenience.

-Features worth paying extra for are back-lit digital screens — they’re a plus for viewing in low-light conditions — and an automatic shut off switch that shuts down the unit if it overheats.
+Features worth paying extra for are back-lit digital screens — they’re a plus for viewing in low-light conditions — and an automatic shut-off switch that shuts down the unit if it overheats.
 Safety first.

 Maintaining a dehydrator is straightforward — just keep it clean.
 Herbs are rich in natural aromatic oils, so a soap and water scrub after each use prevents plastic trays from absorbing odors.
 Models with dishwasher-safe trays are a plus.

-Best Herb Dehydrators Reviewed
+6 Best Dehydrators for Herbs Reviewed

 Below are our top 5 picks of food dehydrators for herbs.
 We have included different types of units of various sizes, types, and price options so that you can choose the kind of model that best suits your needs.